mradwan80/KNN-Search/README.md

 Use CMake to generate a Visual Studio.
 Then open the ALL_BUILD project in Visual Studio IDE and build it.
 Then run the knn project.

-The program was tested on a windows environmet, with specifications:
+The program was tested in a windows environment, with the following specifications:

 * Windows 11 Home. build 22000.51.
 * Cuda 10.2